-We also noticed some weird AGC trait where it tends to wash out weak MW/SW band signals but if the sync is used really helps the situation, sometimes greatly.
+We have the dreaded soft muting circuit where very weak signals can get cut off.
+If the sync is used on the MW and SW bands it can help the situation, sometimes greatly.
 The FM band sensitivity was only average on our test sample and can’t separate station as well either.
 So if you need above average FM Broadcast, this is not the set for you.

 Sync detector works well even if the center point was off a bit